Efficient and Effective Deep Multi-view Subspace Clustering: Experiments

 \section{Experiments}

-In this section, we conduct comprehensive experiments on multiple publicly available multi-view datasets, alongside comparing E$^2$LMVSC with several state-of-the-art related works, to demonstrate the goodness of the proposed method.
+In this section, we conduct comprehensive experiments on multiple publicly available multi-view datasets, alongside comparing E$^2$MVSC with several state-of-the-art related works, to demonstrate the goodness of the proposed method.